Basic Policy and Key Measures

 Waste Reduction and Recycling

 MCC is advancing 3R activities (reduce, reuse, recycle) in an effort to reduce its industrial waste.
-As a result of such efforts, although there have been fiscal years in which, due in part to increased construction waste, waste disposed of in landfills increased, we have put the generation of said waste back on a downward track by promoting recycling.
-Going forward, we will continue working to improve the recycling rate of industrial waste by strictly enforcing sorted collection and strengthening coordination with disposal contractors.
+As a result of such efforts, the industrial waste recycling rate is increasing, and the amount of waste disposed of in landfills has been decreasing.
+Going forward, we will continue working to improve our industrial waste recycling rate by strictly enforcing sorted collection and strengthening coordination with disposal contractors.

-Based on MCHC’s Biodiversity Conservation Policy, MCC pursues initiatives that contribute to the global environment and thus conserve biodiversity.
-Through these initiatives, we work to reduce environmental risk and impact and thereby lessen our business activities’ impact on biodiversity.
+Based on the Mitsubishi Chemical Holdings Group Biodiversity Preservation Policy[Open in a new window], MCC pursues initiatives that contribute to the global environment and thus conserve biodiversity.
+Through these initiatives, we work to reduce environmental risk and impact, and thereby lessen our business activities’ impact on biodiversity.
 In addition, we strive to conserve the natural environment by cleaning up neighboring areas and coastal areas and protecting our plants’ green areas.

 MCC uses environmental accounting, based on the Ministry of the Environment’s guidelines, to better understand the costs and effects of its environmental burden reduction and conservation efforts.